-Static holiday homes vs second houses - which is the best option for you?
+Static holiday homes vs. second houses

-A second house might be the first thing you think about, but they can be incredibly expensive and soon start to eat up any savings.
+A second house might be the first thing you think about, but it can be incredibly expensive and soon start to eat up any savings.
 If you were imagining spending your holidays eating out and enjoying yourself, the reality could be more like paying for repairs and bills for a place you’re not spending too much time in.
 They can also pose ethical concerns - could that holiday home be better used as a permanent residence for someone else?
 Will it be left empty throughout the year, potentially harming the local economy?

 Utilising data from Numbeo and Gov.uk, we’ve analysed 64 UK seaside resorts to reveal the UK’s top seaside holiday home spots.
 Each resort has been ranked on these factors: